 - Before moving the sleeve, press the clutch pedal to discontinue the power flow to the gear.

-- When we move the sleeve, the sleeve will press the synchronizer ring opposite to the cone.
+- When we move the sleeve, the sleeve presses the synchronizer ring opposite the cone.

 - The frictional force of the synchronizer ring and the cone equates to the speed of the gear and shaft.